 Laptops are larger but are more efficient in terms of productivity.

 The laptop is still quite handy and convenient despite not being as portable as a tablet.
 It makes use of the kinds of programs and software needed for creating, modifying, and documenting spreadsheets—tasks that teachers can perform on a daily basis.
-It offers advantages of a desktop that are not present in tablets.
+It offers the advantages of a desktop that are not present in tablets.
 It contains connectors and a keyboard that are quite helpful for many kinds of academics.

 Battery life is another vital feature.
 Note that charging stations are not available everywhere.
-So if you go from one room to another, attend club meetings in a café, long battery life is important.
+So if you go from one room to another, or attend club meetings in a café, long battery life is important.

 When it comes to portability, a laptop’s compact size is designed to be carried from one place to another.
 So it can be carried in a laptop case or backpack.
 This is one feature that makes a laptop ideal for classroom use.